naluthi/HealthApp-iOS/README.md

 ## Technologies Used

-- **Flutter** for a unified UI/UX across platforms.
+- `Flutter`:   for a unified UI/UX across platforms.
-- **Firebase** for real-time data synchronization and user authentication.
+- `Firebase`:    for real-time data synchronization and user authentication.
-- **TestFlight**: for deployment.
+- `TestFlight`: for deployment.
+- `Cocoapod`:  for managing dependencies.
+- `Ruby`:       for my DevOps pipeline for (CI/CD), backend API development, and automation and tooling.

 ## Challenges

-During the development, challenges such as adapting to mobile development, selecting suitable frameworks, dealing with iOS 17 updates and bugs in Xcode, and integrating Firebase for hosting and services were encountered and overcome.

-## Lessons
-The experience was enriching, imparting valuable lessons in mobile application development, problem-solving, and continuous learning.
+Developing my first mobile application was a journey of discovery, filled with both challenges and opportunities to learn.
+The experience was both rigorous and rewarding which increased my technical skills and decision-making capabilities.
+Below is a streamlined account of the hurdles I encountered and the lessons learned while building this project:

+The initial phase of this project was characterized by doubt regarding the optimal tech stack to employ.
+After extensive research and deliberation, I found myself shifting between React and Flutter.
+Ultimately, Flutter was selected for its compatibility and seamless integration with various hosting services.
+Furthermore, choosing a hosting service was similarly challenging.
+I explored numerous options, including AWS, Google Cloud Functions, and SupaBase, before deciding on Google Cloud Functions for its ease of implementation with Flutter which is a Google-developed framework.

+A significant learning curve was encountered in integrating the application with Firebase, particularly for iOS deployment.
+The requirement for a unique iOS Bundle ID to upload and deploy to TestFlight was an unforeseen complication, contributing to a deep dive into the intricacies of the framework.

+The project's timeline coincided with the release of iOS 17.0 in the summer of 2023, which introduced unforeseen complications for developers working with Flutter and Xcode.
+These complications created compilation errors and the inability to debug the application using a Simulator.
+An extensive period of my time was dedicated to researching potential fixes, ultimately requiring a thorough review and cleanup of the project's IML files, Podfiles, and Node Modules to restore functionality and testing capabilities.

+Additionally, deployment hurdles were encountered with Podfiles and the Runner folder, which required me to create a new project from scratch.
+This process involved reverse engineering the application until the trigger for this error was discovered to achieve successful deployment.

+The project's timeline coincided with the release of iOS 17.0 in the summer of 2023, introducing unforeseen complications for developers working with Flutter and Xcode.
+This issue caused compilation issues and I was unable to debug the application on a Simulator.
+As a result, an extensive period of my time was dedicated to researching potential fixes, ultimately requiring a thorough review and cleanup of the project's IML files, Podfiles, and Node Modules to restore functionality and ability to test the application.

+Additionally, deployment hurdles were encountered with Podfiles and the Runner folder, leading to me creating a new project from scratch.
+Then reverse engineering the application to discover the trigger of these complications and eventually be able to successfully deploy the application.

-## Usage
+# Usage

-The app includes several key features, each with its dedicated UI.
-Here's how some of the core features are presented:

 ## Sign-In Page

-The Sign-in In Page provides a secure entry point to the HealthApp-IOS.
-Utilizing Firebase Authentication, users can sign in through their Google accounts or email with account creation by the application owner.
+The Sign-in In Page provides a secure entry point to the application.
+Utilizing Firebase Authentication, users can sign in through their Google accounts or email once an account has been created by the application owner.

 <p align="left">
   <img src="assets/login-ui.png" alt="Sign In Page" width="200"/>